revenate/actionate/README.md

 Automatically rerun failed workflow runs with a customizable retry limit, ensuring your processes have a chance to recover without risking endless loops.

-__Workflow Run Notifications__

-Subscribe to workflow runs to receive native JetBrains IDE notifications when they complete, along with their status, so you don’t have to constantly monitor progress.

 __Run Config Integration__